-ARTICLE XXII - DRUGS AND ALCOHOL IN THE WORKPLACE
+ARTICLE XXV - DRUGS AND ALCOHOL IN THE WORKPLACE

-A. The Town strives to maintain a safe workplace and thus prohibits drug activity while on Town premises or otherwise working on behalf of the Town.
+The Town strives to maintain a safe workplace and thus prohibits drug activity while on Town premises or otherwise working on behalf of the Town.
 The use of drugs or other controlled substances threatens the entire Town environment and will not be tolerated.
 This policy applies to every Town employee.
+Employees are not permitted to use, sell, transfer, possess, or be under the influence of alcohol or drugs while on the Town's premises, on work duty, and on breaks.